Lyons Maid

-Lyons Maid is a brand of ice-creams and ice-lollies created in 1925 as a spin-off from the J. Lyons and Co. retail organisation.
+Lyons Maid is a British brand of ice-creams and ice-lollies created in 1925 as a spin-off from the J. Lyons and Co. retail organisation.
 It is now owned by the Froneri joint venture.

 Well-known brands produced by Lyons Maid included: Zoom (no longer in production), Strawberry Mivvi, Orange Maid, Lolly Gobble Choc Bomb, Fab and Haunted House.

 History

-Its most commercially successful period was probably during the 1970s when a vast range of ice-lollies were sold.
+Lyon's Maid's most commercially successful period was probably the 1970s, when a vast range of ice-lollies were sold.
 This range often had tie-ins to well-known characters from TV and film and included free gifts.
-It often involved inventive wrapper designs, and cartoon strips were also launched.
+Many of the lollies had inventive wrapper designs; promotional cartoon strips were also launched to support sales.

-Examples include a tie-in with Space: 1999 with free cards of episodes inside the wrapper, Star Wars with free masks of major characters and film facts on the wrappers, The Six Million Dollar Man TV series, Superman and even a Goal lolly with lolly sticks containing famous footballers of the day.
+Examples of the lollies include a tie-in with Space: 1999 with free cards of episodes inside the wrapper, Star Wars with free masks of major characters and film facts on the wrappers, The Six Million Dollar Man TV series, Superman and even a Goal lolly with lolly sticks containing famous footballers of the day.